Lennard-Jones potential: Thermophysical properties of the Lennard-Jones substance

-Figure 2 shows the phase diagram of the Lennard-Jones fluid.
+Figure on the right shows the phase diagram of the Lennard-Jones fluid.
 Phase equilibria of the Lennard-Jones potential have been studied numerous times and are accordingly known today with good precision.
-Figure 2 shows results correlations derived from computer experiment results (hence, lines instead of data points are shown).
+The Figure shows results correlations derived from computer experiment results (hence, lines instead of data points are shown).

-The mean intermolecular interaction of a Lennard-Jones particle strongly depends on the thermodynamic state, i.e. temperature and pressure (or density).
+The mean intermolecular interaction of a Lennard-Jones particle strongly depends on the thermodynamic state, i.e., temperature and pressure (or density).
 For solid states, the attractive Lennard-Jones interaction plays a dominant role – especially at low temperatures.
 For liquid states, no ordered structure is present compared to solid states.
 The mean potential energy per particle is negative.
 For gaseous states, attractive interactions of the Lennard-Jones potential play a minor role – since they are far distanced.
 The main part of the internal energy is stored as kinetic energy for gaseous states.
 At supercritical states, the attractive Lennard-Jones interaction plays a minor role.
 With increasing temperature, the mean kinetic energy of the particles increases and exceeds the energy well of the Lennard-Jones potential.
 Hence, the particles mainly interact by the potentials' soft repulsive interactions and the mean potential energy per particle is accordingly positive.

 Overall, due to the large timespan the Lennard-Jones potential has been studied and thermophysical property data has been reported in the literature and computational resources were insufficient for accurate simulations (to modern standards), a noticeable amount of data is known to be dubious.
 Nevertheless, in many studies such data is used as reference.
 The lack of data repositories and data assessment is a crucial element for future work in the long-going field of Lennard-Jones potential research.